 Next add onions and sautee for 5 - 6 minutes, stirring often, or until translucent and soft, but not caramelized.
 Add garlic and stir for another minute.

-Add ketchup, tomato puree, and molasses and bring to a simmer.
+Add ketchup, tomato puree, molasses, and apple cider vinegar and bring to a simmer.
 Should take about 5 minutes to come to a simmer.

 Finally add sugar, salt, cayenne, and black pepper and stir.
 Using a hand immersion blender, blend the ingredients to grind up the onion and garlic.